Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Key Takeaways

-Eczema is a chronic inflammatory skin condition involving barrier dysfunction and immune dysregulation
+Eczema is chronic inflammatory skin condition involving barrier dysfunction and immune dysregulation

-Forever Aloe Vera Gelly provides topical soothing and healing support for eczema-affected skin
+Forever Aloe Vera Gelly used by some people as topical soothing support

 What Is Eczema?

-Atopic dermatitis (eczema): The most common form, typically beginning in childhood but can develop at any age.
-"Atopic" refers to the genetic tendency toward allergic conditions (eczema, asthma, hay fever often occur together).
+Atopic dermatitis (eczema): Most common form, typically beginning in childhood but can develop at any age.
+"Atopic" refers to genetic tendency toward allergic conditions (eczema, asthma, hay fever often occur together).

 Other types of eczema: